Arabinogalactan (from Larix spp. wood) – AmbroGuard™

 Arabinogalactans are a class of long, densely branched high-molecular weight polysaccharides extracted for commercial uses from the bark of the Eastern and Western Larch trees, Larix larcinia and Larix occidentalis.
 Their monosaccharide constituents include galactose, arabinose, glucose and mannose 1.
-Larch arabinogalactans are considered a good source of prebiotic soluble dietary fiber 2,3.
-Small amounts of arabinogalactans can be found in some food plants, including corn, carrots, tomatoes, pears, wheat and red wine 4.
+Larch arabinogalactans are an excellent source of prebiotic soluble dietary fiber 2, 3.
+Numerous inedible and edible plants are rich sources of arabinogalactans 3.
+Arabinogalactans are found in some food plants, including corn, carrots, tomatoes, pears, wheat, radishes, and red wine 3, 4.

-A human double-blind, placebo-controlled trial indicates that intake of 1.5 grams of a larch arabinogalactan can enhance the antigenic response to a bacterial (tetanus) and viral (flu) challenges in healthy subjects 5.
-Both Ambrotose powders provide > 1.5 grams of this larch arabinogalactan/day.
-Two human double-blind, placebo-controlled trials indicated that higher doses of this arabinogalactan (4.5 grams) can enhance the response to a bacterial (pneumococcal) challenge 6,7.
+A human randomized double blind, placebo-controlled multi-dose trial concluded that “a dose of 1.5 grams/day of a proprietary larch arabinogalactan can significantly increase the IgG antibody response to tetanus vaccine compared to placebo” in healthy subjects 5.
+In fact, two human double blind, placebo-controlled trials indicate that higher doses of this arabinogalactan (4.5 grams) can enhance the response to a bacterial (pneumococcal) challenge 6, 7.

 This ingredient can be found in the following products in United States: